StudentHolidays.com

 Casablanca is the leading city hosting headquarters and main industrial facilities for the leading Moroccan and international companies based in Morocco.
 Industrial statistics show Casablanca retains its historic position as the main industrial zone of the country.
 The Port of Casablanca is considered as Morocco's chief port and as one of the largest artificial ports in the world.
 It is also the largest port of the Maghreb and North Africa.

-The Almond Tree Feztival, Tafraoute, Morocco is an annual event that takes place in the month of February.
-The tiny village of Tafraoute is known as the “almond capital” of Morocco and the Almond Tree Feztival is a celebration of the gregarious blooming of the hundreds of almond trees that dot the landscape of Tafraoute.
+The Almond Tree Festival, Tafraoute, Morocco is an annual event that takes place in the month of February.
+The tiny village of Tafraoute is known as the “almond capital” of Morocco and the Almond Tree Festival is a celebration of the gregarious blooming of the hundreds of almond trees that dot the landscape of Tafraoute.

-The Ashura Feztival, Morocco is the most important of the Shia Muslim festivals.
+The Ashura Festival, Morocco is the most important of the Shia Muslim Festivals.
 It takes place on the tenth day of the holy Muslim month of Muharram and is observed in remembrance of the martyrdom of Imam Hussein at Karbala, approximately thirteen centuries back.
 Prophet Imam laid down his life in pursuit of the position of Caliph.

-The Asilah Arts Feztival, Morocco is an annual cultural extravaganza that takes place in the first two weeks of the month of August.
-Both studio and performing artists from all over the world, painters, musicians and dancers gather at the Asilah Arts Feztival imparting the setting with color, exuberance and dynamism.
+The Asilah Arts Festival, Morocco is an annual cultural extravaganza that takes place in the first two weeks of the month of August.
+Both studio and performing artists from all over the world, painters, musicians and dancers gather at the Asilah Arts Festival imparting the setting with color, exuberance and dynamism.

 The Celebration of the Throne

-The Essaouira Music Feztival, Morocco is also known as the Essaouira Gnaoua and World Music Feztival.
+The Essaouira Music Festival, Morocco is also known as the Essaouira Gnaoua and World Music Festival.
 This is a grand musical extravaganza that celebrates the mysticism and spirituality of Gnaoua music along with its numerous offshoots like the Haitian Voodoo and the Brazilian Candomble.

 The Goulimine Camel Fair